CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Introduction

 Finally, while our architecture guarantees control flow integrity, we show it retains a critical vulnerability inherent to data-dependent systems: Branch Steering.
-Unlike control-flow attacks where adversaries hijack the agent to execute arbitrary commands, Branch Steering targets the data flow.
-Attackers can manipulate visual cues (e.g., fake buttons or concealed DOM elements) to deceive the perception model.
-This forces the agent to choose a dangerous, yet valid, path within its pre-written plan.
-Although sandbox-level defenses such as ceLLMate~\citep{meng2025cellmate} isolate the browser environment, they do not prevent this logic-level manipulation within the agent's valid action space.
-We thus explore alternative mitigations and evaluate their tradeoff between utility and security.
+Traditional prompt injection attacks exploit CUAs by injecting new actions that were never part of the user's intended task, such as emailing credentials to an attacker during a benign browsing session.
+Our architecture prevents such arbitrary command injection, but Branch Steering exploits a different surface: attackers manipulate visual cues (e.g., fake buttons or concealed Document Object Model or DOM elements) to deceive the perception model.
+The perception model then returns false information that routes execution down an attacker-preferred, yet structurally valid, path in the pre-written plan.
+For instance, the agent might click a malicious advertisement disguised as a legitimate cookie popup.
+We therefore implement redundancy-based verification mechanisms: cross-checking screenshot and DOM consistency, and seeking consensus from independent models.
+We evaluate their effectiveness against both prompt-injection and pixel-based branch steering attacks.